Manhattan Clam Chowder or is its NEW JERSEY CLAM CHOWDER? Chef Charles Knight

 Fresh New Jersey Ingredients:

-In the 4 quart soup pot, brown off salt pork or bacon over medium-high heat 300° F (150°C).
+In the 4-quart soup pot, brown off salt pork or bacon over medium-high heat 300° F (150°C).
 Add the onions, peppers, and garlic.
 Sauté until tender.
 Stir in the clam liquor, celery, carrots, clams, tomatoes, puree, clam juice or chicken stock, and herbs.
 Adjust flavor with salt and pepper, if using.
-Cover, open the vent, and reduce the heat to 240°F (116°C).
-Simmer approximately 1 hour.
+Place the cover on the pan and open the vent.
+Reduce the heat to low 240°F (116°C) and simmer approximately 1 hour.
 Stir occasionally.

 To serve: Top with a dollop of sour cream and chopped fresh basil.
 Enjoy!